MDMangini/personal-website/content/working/gsp/index.md

 ---
-title: "Generalized Sanctions Threats: Evidence from the Generalized System of Preferences"
+title: "How Effective is Trade Conditionality?
+Economic Coercion in the Generalized System of Preferences"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here